About the College

 The College was founded in 2013 as a response to the growing role of computing and informatics in all sectors of the economy.
 A rich, coherent academic program contributes to the development of the local innovation community strengthening links to regional industry, government and not-for-profit entities.

-The creation of CCI combined the strengths and assets of many of Drexel's undergraduate, graduate, and professional computing and informatics programs.
+The creation of the College of Computing & Informatics (CCI ) combined the strengths and assets of many of Drexel's undergraduate, graduate, and professional computing and informatics programs.
 Specifically, the College unites the former College of Information Science & Technology (the iSchool); the Department of Computer Science (from the College of Engineering); and the Computing and Security Technology program (formerly housed in the Goodwin College School of Technology and Professional Studies).

 About Drexel University